bundlewrap/bundlewrap/docs/content/repo/nodes.py.md

 This setting will affect how [pkg_pip](../items/pkg_pip.md) will behave.
 By default, it will use whatever `pip` on your system defaults to.

 You will need to override this if you don't have `pip`, but (for example) only `pip3`.
-Be aware that setting this to a full path will break the virtualenv functionality of `pkg_pip`.
+Be aware that this setting has no effect when using virtualenvs.

 <br>